About Normal Sport

 One reader said it better than I could: “I open these emails because of golf, but I'm rarely thinking about just golf when I close them, which I think is a pretty cool testament to what you're doing.”

-It's free to sign up, and it's free to leave.
+The newsletter is free to sign up, and it's free to leave.
 You can join 15,000 other sickos right here.
 If you want to read our latest newsletter, you can do that here.
+And if you want to become a member and help fuel this dream alongside us, you can read more about that right here.

 Who We Are